m59peacemaker/js-wark/README.md

 // fold the countChanges across time by adding them to the current value const count = Dynamic.fold (add) (0) (countChanges)

-// called immediately with the current value (0) and when the value is updated. count.subscribe(console.log)
+// called immediately with the current value (0) and when the value is updated count.subscribe(console.log)

 // called only when the value is updated